Hans-Erich Voss: Führerbunker

 On 30 April, Voss was among the group of officers whom Hitler informed that he had decided to commit suicide rather than attempt to escape from Berlin, which was surrounded by the Red Army.
 On that same afternoon, Hitler bade farewell to an assembled group of people, including Voss.
 Hitler shot himself that same afternoon.

 Interrogated by Soviet officers on 6 May, Voss recounted:

-"When Goebbels learned that Hitler had committed suicide, he was very depressed and said: 'It is a great pity that such a man is not with us any longer.
+When Goebbels learned that Hitler had committed suicide, he was very depressed and said: "It is a great pity that such a man is not with us any longer.
 But there is nothing to be done.
 For us, everything is lost now and the only way out left for us is the one which Hitler chose.
-I shall follow his example'."
+I shall follow his example".

 On 1 May, Voss saw Goebbels for the last time:

-"Before the breakout from the bunker began, about ten generals and officers, including myself, went down individually to Goebbels's shelter to say goodbye.
+Before the breakout from the bunker began, about ten generals and officers, including myself, went down individually to Goebbels's shelter to say goodbye.
 While saying goodbye I asked Goebbels to join us.
-But he replied: 'The captain must not leave his sinking ship.
+But he replied: "The captain must not leave his sinking ship.
 I have thought about it all and decided to stay here.
-I have nowhere to go because with little children I will not be able to make it'."
+I have nowhere to go because with little children I will not be able to make it".

 Voss then joined the group led by SS-Brigadeführer Wilhelm Mohnke, which broke out of the bunker and tried to escape from Berlin.
 Most of the group were captured by Soviet forces within a day.
 Voss was brought back to the bunker for questioning, and to identify the partly burned bodies of Joseph and Magda Goebbels, and also the bodies of their six children, who had been poisoned.
 The Soviet account states:

-"Vice-Admiral Voss, being asked how he identified the people as Goebbels, his wife and children, explained that he recognised the burnt body of the man as former Reichsminister Goebbels by the following signs: the shape of the head, the line of the mouth, the metal brace that Goebbels had on his right leg, his gold NSDAP badge and the burnt remains of his party uniform."
+Vice-Admiral Voss, being asked how he identified the people as Goebbels, his wife and children, explained that he recognised the burnt body of the man as former Reichsminister Goebbels by the following signs: the shape of the head, the line of the mouth, the metal brace that Goebbels had on his right leg, his gold NSDAP badge and the burnt remains of his party uniform.

+According to the Soviet account of their investigation of Hitler's death, Voss was responsible for noticing that one of a number of bodies in a dry water tank strongly resembled Hitler.